1. Ada

 Mpox is a disease that scientists first discovered in monkeys in 1958, which is where it got its old name, monkeypox.
 It was first seen in humans in 1970.
 2 Mpox is caused by the mpox virus, which is from the same virus family as smallpox, but it causes a less severe illness than smallpox.
 2

-There are 2 types of mpox: clade I (formerly the Congo Basin strain) and clade II (formerly the West African strain).
+Infection with 2 types of mpox virus has been previously identified: clade I (formerly the Congo Basin strain) and clade II (formerly the West African strain).
 2

 What are the mpox symptoms?